como-ph/comoparams/README.md

 #> #   Quarantined <chr>
 ```

-The **pull data** set of functions in `comoparams` are helper functions
-that are called within the **calculate** set of functions to extract
-data needed to make specific calculations needed for the actual **CoMo
-Consortium Model**
-parameters.

 #### Pulling data from the Philippines Statistics Authority (PSA) 2015 Population Census (2015 POPCEN)

 The last Philippines census was in 2015.
 A 2020 census was planned but